Fuecoco: Conception and development

 Fuecoco is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Fuecoco is a small red crocodilian Pokémon.
 It is one of the three Pokémon players can obtain as their first in Pokémon Scarlet and Violet, and it can evolve into Crocalor (アチゲータ, Achigēta) and Skeledirge (ラウドボーン, Raudobōn) after gaining enough experience.
 It and its evolutions all have the elemental attribute of Fire-type, which determines their strengths and weaknesses, while Skeledirge has a secondary Ghost-typing it gains when Crocalor evolves into it.
 Fuecoco is voiced by Zeno Robinson in the English dub of Pokémon Horizons: The Series, while it is voiced by Daiki Yamashita in Japanese.

 Appearances

 Fuecoco first appeared in Pokémon Scarlet and Violet as one of the three Pokémon available for the player to select as their first Pokémon, alongside Sprigatito and Quaxly.
 If the player chooses a different Pokémon, Fuecoco will either be owned by the player's rival Nemona or by the academy Director Clavell, depending on which is chosen.
 Fuecoco also appears in other games, such as Pokémon Go and the Pokémon Trading Card Game.
 In the anime, one of the main characters in Pokémon Horizons: The Series, Roy, catches a Fuecoco.
 Fuecoco and its evolutions have been used in promotion material for the series, with plushes being produced.

+Pokemon TCG appearances

+Fuecoco has appeared in the set Paldea Evolved, the set where fuecoco got two commons and one illustration rare.
+Fuecoco was in the 2024 battle academy set deck with a special stamp.
+It was in the sets Surging Sparks, Paradox rift, Scarlet and Violet base, and the Scarlet and Violet promo set.